Field Types and Properties

 Properties Specific to Normalized Tables

-Fields View/Edit - Select this to open up the list of field types that are included in the table.
+Fields View/Edit - Select this to open up the list of field types included in the table.
 Drag a new field into the table or reorder fields.

 Maximum Rows - This will set the maximum number of rows that can be added to each defined normalized table.
 The maximum is 100 rows per table.